Nickhegde/game/README.md

 # Hit the Circle

-A sample game in react using hooks.
+A sample game in react using hooks and it is responsive.

 ### Instructions